drexed/active_object/README.md

 ```

 ####Pollute:####
-`pollute` pollutes the space between every letter in a string, so it will be exempt from any impending string searches.
+`pollute` and `pollute!` pollutes the space between every letter in a string, so it will be exempt from any impending string searches.

 ```ruby
 "test".pollute      #=> "t^--^--^e^--^--^s^--^--^t^--^--^"